Brian Schatz: Environment

 In March 2014, Schatz was a lead organizer of an overnight talkathon devoted to discussing climate change.
 The gathering of over two dozen Senate Democrats took place on the Senate floor.
 The League of Conservation Voters supported the talkathon and ran campaign ads on Schatz's behalf.
-He has received a perfect score from the League of Conservation Voters.

 In 2019, Schatz voiced his support for both a Green New Deal and a carbon tax as means to reduce emissions, saying that the two proposals are "perfectly compatible" with each other.

 Schatz believes that climate change is a threat and has supported clean energy initiatives.
 In 2013, he wrote an op-ed promoting subsidies for wind turbines.
 He has advocated for 50% clean and carbon-free electricity by 2030.
 He opposed the Keystone Pipeline.

 Along with Martin Heinrich and Sheldon Whitehouse, Schatz is one of the "Three Climateers" of the Senate, driving and negotiating legislation to address climate change, culminating in the Inflation Reduction Act of 2022.

+Schatz was a member of the Senate Democrats' Special Committee on the Climate Crisis, which published a report of its findings in August 2020.

 Foreign policy

 Schatz criticized China's island-building activities, saying that "China's outsized claim to the entire South China Sea has no basis in international law."

 In October 2017, Schatz condemned the genocide of the Rohingya Muslim minority in Myanmar and called for a stronger response to the crisis.

 Schatz spearheaded a nonbinding resolution in July 2018 "warning President Trump not to let the Russian government question diplomats and other officials".
 The resolution states the United States "should refuse to make available any current or former diplomat, civil servant, political appointee, law enforcement official or member of the Armed Forces of the United States for questioning by the government of Vladimir Putin".
-It passed 98-0.
+It passed by a vote of 98–0.

+In 2024, Schatz introduced an amendment to a national security package endorsing the creation of a Palestinian state in response to the 2023 Israeli invasion of the Gaza Strip and inflammatory statements by Benjamin Netanyahu.
+He called the amendment a message of "hope for a peaceful and prosperous and healthy future".
+In April 2025, Schatz voted for a pair of resolutions proposed by Senator Bernie Sanders to cancel the Trump administration's sales of $8.8 billion in bombs and other munitions to Israel.
+The proposals were defeated, 82 to 15.